GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 ## Prerequisites

-- A Google Cloud Platform (GCP) project with billing enabled
+- A Google Cloud project with billing enabled
 - A BigQuery dataset (we used the
   [`thelook_ecommerce` public dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce))
 - APIs for Vertex AI and BigQuery enabled